RESOLVING UNPAID TAXES

 No one can run away from taxes they still owe to the IRS.
-You can guarantee that if you owe money to the IRS, they will eventually figure it out and begin their official notification process and taking various actions to collect money if you do not do anything.
-Though it may take the IRS a long time to find out an individual owes unpaid taxes, individuals need to realize with the improvements in IRS technology, no one will slip through the cracks and get away with not paying their taxes.
-Individuals will even be caught it they do not file their returns.
+You can guarantee that if you owe money to the IRS, they will eventually figure it out and begin their official notification process.
+They will take varied actions to collect money if you do not do anything.
+Though it may take the IRS a long time to find out an individual’s owed unpaid taxes, individuals need to realize that with the improvements in IRS technology, no one will slip through the cracks and get away without paying their taxes.
+Individuals will even be caught if they do not file their returns.

 General ways to resolve unpaid taxes:

-• Hire a tax professional – tax professionals are trained in IRS tax code.
-They are employed to assist you with your current financial situation and what avenue is best for repaying the IRS.
-Even though it can be costly to hire a professional, it is a lot more advantageous to hire a tax professional rather than try to deal with the IRS on your own.• Hire a tax professional – tax professionals are trained in IRS tax code.
-They are employed to assist you with your current financial situation and what avenue is best for repaying the IRS.
-Even though it can be costly to hire a professional, it is a lot more advantageous to hire a tax professional rather than try to deal with the IRS on your own.
+- Hire a tax professional – tax professionals are trained in IRS tax code.
+They are employed to assist you with your current financial situation and what avenues are best for repaying the IRS.
+Even though it can be costly to hire a professional, it is a lot more advantageous to hire a tax professional rather than try to deal with the IRS on your own

-• Pay back taxes – the IRS provides several methods individuals can utilize to pay back taxes.
-Look at your financial situation to see the best way for you to pay back.
-Once documentation has been received to fill back taxes, you can establish if you are able to go on an installment agreement, or if you need to look at other tax settlement options.
+- Pa- back taxes– the IRS provides several methods individuals can utilize to pay back taxes.
+Look at your financial situation to find the best way for you to pay back.
+Once documentation has been received to fill back taxes, you can establish an installment agreement, or if you need you can look for other tax settlement options.